Matt-Caspermeyer/H3B/README.md

 1. I've made many changes under the hood that only modders or code aficionados would notice.
 2. I've added comments where warranted to the areas in the game that I've changed, but not everywhere.
-  a.
-Feel free to look at these comments and provide me feedback if you know of a better way to implement something.
+  1. Feel free to look at these comments and provide me feedback if you know of a better way to implement something.
-  b.
-Certain comments have the word "HACK" where I did not know how to do it a better way - once again if you know a better way to implement this feature then please let me know!
+  2. Certain comments have the word "HACK" where I did not know how to do it a better way - once again if you know a better way to implement this feature then please let me know!
 3. I've unified many *.LUA functions (i.e. like SPELLS_POWER.LUA) so that they all use the same bonus system, etc.
 4. I've made common functions for dealing with redundant code.
-  a.
-The original *.LUA files had lots and lots of redundant code.
+  1. The original *.LUA files had lots and lots of redundant code.
-  b.
-I've replaced most of the redundant code in the *.LUA functions I've edited to reduce error and provide code consistency.
+  2. I've replaced most of the redundant code in the *.LUA functions I've edited to reduce error and provide code consistency.
 5. I've beautified the sections of the *.LUA files I've changed to make reading the code much, much easier.
 6. The changes I've made really form the basis of a new code base from which you can create new mods.